- Amazon

 A story of desire, addiction, the damage of secrets, the power of community, and the soul-crushing cost of turning people into “others,” Hiding for my Life is a celebration of the resilience of the human spirit—and a poignant call for each of us to come out from hiding and live our truth.

-“A powerful consideration of the tension between personal integrity and serving one’s country.”
-Kirkus Reviews
+“A powerful consideration of the tension between personal integrity and serving one’s country.” —Kirkus Reviews (Starred Review)

 “Solt takes us on a moving journey through an era—not too long ago—when LGBTQ people serving in the military had to sacrifice their identities.
 Solt’s emotional writing helps us viscerally feel what it was like for her to be constantly looking over her shoulder, wary lest she lose everything because of who she loves.
 As she faces tough choices with sometimes tragic consequences, we applaud her spirit and resilience.” —Patricia Grayhall, author of Making the Rounds